Young Blood, Old Souls: Casting

 Sarah-Nicole Robles, Wendie Malick, and Alex Hirsch star as the voices of Luz Noceda, Edalyn "Eda" Clawthorne, and King respectively.
 Guest stars in the episode include Issac Ryan Brown as the voice of Augustus "Gus" Porter, Tati Gabrielle as the voice of Willow Park, Cissy Jones as the voice of Lilith Clawthorne, Mela Lee as the voice of Kikimora, Bumper Robinson as the voice of Hieronymus Bump, and Matthew Rhys as the voice of Emperor Belos, all recurring roles returning from previous episodes in the season.

 Additional voices included Dee Bradley Baker, Matt Chapman, Arin Hanson, Abigail Zoe Lewis, Shannon McKain, Natalie Palamides, Lily Sanfelippo, Roger Craig Smith, Fred Tatasciore and Gary Anthony Williams.

 Design

 End credits sequence

-This episode featured an update to the end credits sequence with Eda's gem and left eye having changed colour, matching her appearance in this episode after Lilith shared Eda's curse.
+This episode featured an update to the end credits sequence with Eda's gem and left eye having changed color, matching her appearance in this episode after Lilith shared Eda's curse.